-People over 50 may need more of some vitamins and minerals than younger adults do.
-Your doctor or a dietitian can tell you whether you need to change your diet or take vitamins or minerals to get enough of these:
+People over age 50 may need more of some vitamins and minerals than younger adults do.
+Your doctor or a dietitian can tell you whether you need to change your diet or take a vitamin or mineral supplement to get enough of these:

-- Vitamin D. Some people’s bodies make enough vitamin D if they are in the sun for 10 to 15 minutes at least twice a week.
+- Vitamin D. Most people’s bodies make enough vitamin D if they are in the sun for 15 to 30 minutes at least twice a week.
 But, if you are older, you may not be able to get enough vitamin D that way.
 Try adding vitamin D-fortified milk and milk products, vitamin D-fortified cereals, and fatty fish to your diet, and/or use a vitamin D supplement.

 - Vitamin B6.
 This vitamin is needed to form red blood cells.
 It is found in potatoes, bananas, chicken breasts, and fortified cereals.

 - Vitamin B12.Vitamin B12 helps keep your red blood cells and nerves healthy.
 While older adults need just as much vitamin B12 as other adults, some have trouble absorbing the vitamin naturally found in food.
 If you have this problem, your doctor may recommend that you eat foods like fortified cereals that have this vitamin added, or use a B12 supplement.